-The platform supporting MyNeo contains a robust pipeline focused on the identification of neoantigens.
+The bioinformatics platform supporting myNEO contains a robust pipeline focused on the identification and prediction of neoantigens.
 These antigens are found by searching immunogenic proteins present on the surface of the tumour cells but absent on the healthy control cells.
 During immunotherapy, we target these neoantigens so that the patient’s immune system is prompted to recognize the tumour.

 Only certain patients are going to be treated with immunotherapy.
 Patients for which immune programs are deemed too advanced/unfeasible will be encouraged to take a different treatment direction.
 Feasibility predictions are made based on the clinical results of the therapy correlated with the genomic data of the patient.